1072-datascience/hw1/README.md

 ## Note

-- Please do not set working directory(setwd) in a fixed folder
+- Please do not set working directory(setwd) in a fixed folder.
+For example,
 ```R
 d <- read.csv("D://DataScience/hw1/example/output1.csv")
 ```